Multi-document Summarization via Deep Learning Techniques: A Survey: Objective Functions

 \subsection{Cross-Entropy Objective}

-Cross-Entropy usually acts as an objective function to measure the distance between two distributions.
-Many existing multi-document summarization works adopt it to measure the difference between the distributions of generated summaries and the golden summaries \cite{cao2015ranking, zhang2016multiview, wang2020heterogeneous, zhang2018adapting, cho2019improving, yasunaga2019scisummnet}.
+Cross-entropy usually acts as an objective function to measure the distance between two distributions.
+Many existing MDS models adopt it to measure the difference between the distributions of generated summaries and the golden summaries \cite{cao2015ranking, zhang2016multiview, wang2020heterogeneous, zhang2018adapting, cho2019improving, yasunaga2019scisummnet}.
 Formally, cross-entropy loss is defined as: